-The Michigan Department of Human Services receives 82 percent of its funding from the federal government - which funds many critical safety net programs including income support, food assistance including WIC and SNAP, and other programs funded through TANF such as before- and after-school programming.
+The Michigan Department of Human Services receives 80 percent of its funding from the federal government - which funds many critical safety net programs including income support, food assistance including WIC and SNAP, and other programs funded through TANF.
 In addition, virtually all of the state's efforts to prevent child abuse and neglect and care for children and youth who have been removed from their families are funded through federal sources.